 These delicate plants will generally be killed if you pick the flower.
 It’s important to snap a few photos, but not disturb the blooms.
 Fun fact: The seeds of the trillium plants are dispersed by ants!

 The park is free to visit.
-Plan your trip.
-You can also participate in the celebration of these blooms during the Trillium Festival.
+You can also participate in the celebration of these blooms during the Trillium Festival or during weekly free guided hikes.

 Roses